dennysetiawan1/ai-growth-marketing-lab/playbook.md

 - **Author A: Julian Goldie**
   Promotes aggressive use of AI to scale content production quickly and increase output volume.

-  Source: Julian Goldie, YouTube (multiple recent videos on AI SEO workflows) https://www.youtube.com/@JulianGoldieSEO/
+  Source: Julian Goldie, YouTube ("Claude Opus 4.7 is INSANE for AI SEO", 2026) https://www.youtube.com/watch?v=cBm_jW6GPbU

 - **Author B: Ryan Law**
   Highlights the risks of AI-generated content, including hallucinations, quality issues, and the need for validation.